serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Data/Criteria/Criteria.md

 # Criteria constructor (3 of 10)
 **namespace:** *[Serenity.Data](../../README.md#serenity.data-namespace)*   **assembly**: *[Serenity.Net.Services](../../README.md)*

-Creates a new criteria with given condition.
-This condition is usually a field name, but it can also be a criteria text pre-generated.
+Creates a new criteria with the given condition.
+This condition is usually a field name, but it can also be a pre-generated criteria text.

 ```csharp
 public Criteria(string expression)